vengi-voxel/vengi/docs/voxconvert/Examples.md

 > https://docs.microsoft.com/en-us/powershell/scripting/learn/ps101/06-flow-control?view=powershell-7.2

-An example for the windows powershell to extract single layers into a new model
+An example for the windows powershell to extract single models into a new model

 ```ps
 $array = "1-2,5", "1-2,7"